Q. How big of a mortgage can I afford?

 Q. What information do I need to apply for a loan?

-A. You must have your tax returns with W-2s for the previous two years, your last three bank statements and two most recent paycheck stubs.You will also need to have proof of your monthly expenses,bills and etc. Shortly after the process begins you will need additional information depending on the lending institution that is pursuing your loan.A good Mortgage Broker can help
+A. You must have your tax returns with W-2s for the previous two years, your last three bank statements and two most recent paycheck stubs.You will also need to have proof of your monthly expenses,bills and etc. Shortly after the process begins you will need additional information depending on the lending institution that is pursuing your loan.A good Mortgage Broker can help you with a probable list of inquiries needed.

 Q. Will I get the best mortgage rate?